JeevesGB/pPainter-v2/README.md

 - Open and edit PSX TIM files (4/8/16/24 bpp)
 - Palette editing for indexed images
-- Brush, eraser, fill, and color picker tools
-- Export to PNG, BMP, JPEG
+- Export to PNG,
 - Save as TIM or standard image formats

 ## Requirements